-12. External Examiner Fees / Expenses

-Fee levels for external examiners are determined by the University from year to year and are specified in the examiner’s offer letter.
-Fees are normally paid on receipt of examiners reports at the appropriate school/department/division or Faculty PGR office.
-Details on the fees payable can be found at: http://documents.manchester.ac.uk/display.aspx?DocID=7451

-Expenses may be claimed using the official University fees and expenses form provided to the examiner from the appropriate school/department/division or Faculty PGR office, which should be completed and returned as soon as possible after the oral examination.
-Expenses must be normally claimed within two months of the expenditure being incurred.

-Enquiries about examiner fees and expenses should be directed to the appropriate school/department/division or Faculty PGR office in the first instance.
+7. The Oral Examination – Format

+It is permitted for the oral examination to be held entirely in-person, remotely via video link or in a hybrid format whereby one or more members of the examination appear virtually.

+All participants must agree to the format of the oral examination and the technology used.
+A record of this agreement should be retained by the internal examiner.

+8. The Oral Examination - Practical Arrangements

+The internal examiner or is normally responsible for making the practical arrangements for the oral examination and for completing the appropriate documentation in the University’s progression monitoring system to confirm the date, time and location of the oral examination.
+All other parties (including the PGR candidate and their supervisor/s) must be informed of the arrangements no less than 10 working days in advance.

-11. The Oral Examination – 8Practical ArrangementsIf necessary, the internal examiner may be required to make practical arrangements for the external examiner’s visit to Manchester.
+If necessary, the internal examiner may be required to make practical arrangements for the external examiner’s visit to Manchester.
 The internal examiner should normally be required to act as host during the external examiner’s visit to the University.

 In the absence of an internal examiner, an appropriate person (e.g. independent chair) must be nominated to make the arrangements for the oral examination and to act as host to the external examiner.

-The University has responsibilities under the Disability Discrimination Act to make reasonable adjustments to its examination arrangements to ensure that candidates with additional support needs are not disadvantaged for reasons relating to a long-term medical condition, sensory impairment, specific learning difficulty and/or disability.

-Candidates are required to inform the appropriate school/department/division or Faculty PGR office if there are any particular arrangements or adjustments that need to be made to enable their full participation in the oral examination.
+Candidates are required to inform the appropriate PGR office if there are any particular arrangements or adjustments that need to be made to enable their full participation in the oral examination.
 This should be normally done no later than the notice of submission stage of the examination process.
-Further advice and support is available from the University’s Disability Advisory and Support Office.
+Further advice and support is available from the University’s Disability Advisory and Support Service.

+The oral examination should normally be conducted in English.
+In exceptional circumstances, the PGR may request permission from the appropriate PGR Office to conduct the oral examination in a language other than English.
+Permission must be sought before the end of year two of the PGR’s programme and be supported by a clear academic justification.
+The examiners’ report must still be written in English.

 9. The Oral Examination - Attendance

-Postgraduate oral examinations are open to members of University staff, including the candidate’s supervisor(s), and other PGRs of the University.
+PGR oral examinations are open to members of University staff, the candidate’s supervisor/s, and other PGRs of the University.
 The candidate, however, has the right to exclude particular individuals if they feel their presence will be detrimental to their performance in the examination.

 Any individuals attending the examination other than the candidate, examiners and, where applicable, independent chair, should under no circumstances participate in the examination.
-If required by the examiners, the supervisor(s) may answer any questions put to him/her by the examiners, but at all other times the supervisor(s) must act as a silent observer.
+If required by the examiners, the supervisor/s may answer any questions put to him/her by the examiners, but at all other times the supervisor/s must act as a silent observer.

 The internal examiner is normally responsible for ensuring that all attendees, other than the candidate, examiners and independent chair, give an undertaking in writing to maintain confidentiality in respect of the subject matter of the oral examination before the oral examination begins.
-Where the thesis is subject to a confidentiality clause as of the Terms and Conditions of a funder then the external examiner must sign a non-disclosure agreement prior to the examination.
-This form is available from the appropriate school/department/division or Faculty PGR office.
+Where the thesis / dissertation is subject to a confidentiality clause as of the Terms and Conditions of a funder then the external examiner must sign a non-disclosure agreement prior to the examination.
+This form is available from the appropriate PGR office.

-Former supervisors of the candidate who are no longer employed at the University may only attend the oral examination with approval from the appropriate school/department/division or Faculty PGR Director.
+Former supervisors of the candidate who are no longer employed at the University may only attend the oral examination with approval from the appropriate PGR Director.

 The examiners and/or the independent chair have the right to exclude from the examination anyone they believe may jeopardise the smooth running or integrity of the oral examination.